Can you really make money from blogging?

 The purpose of a marketing funnel is to attract strangers, convert them into leads, close the deal by turning them into customers and delight them after they have purchased your product.

-You nurture them through your blog posts, video, infographics, ebooks, and so on.
-Ideally, you can ask them exactly what they’re struggling with, then use the questions to create relevant and high-value content for them.
+You nurture them through your blog posts, videos, infographics, ebooks, and so on.
+Ideally, you ask them exactly what they’re struggling with, then use the questions to create relevant and high-value content for them.

 Do you know why so many product launches fail?

 Joan Schneider and Julie Hall from Harvard Business Review had this to say:

 If you think that making money online boils down to driving traffic to your blog and generating email leads, you’re making a mistake.

 Leads are only the beginning.

 One recent study found that 79 percent of marketing leads never convert into sales.
 Lack of lead nurturing is the common cause of this poor performance.